FCL Full Form-Foreign Currency Loan

 Foreign currency loans are suitable for:

-Multinational companies with global operations needing capital in different countries.
+- Multinational Companies: Firms with global operations needing capital in different countries.

-Individuals studying or buying property abroad who have income sources in the same currency.
+- Individuals: Those studying or buying property abroad with income sources in the same currency.

 Tips for Managing Foreign Currency Loans